hayleyyz/cat_fight/README.md

 # 🐱 CAT-FIGHT

-This is a little project is about a question I had in my head about my cat, Haitai: if he were a fighting game character.
+This little project started with a question I had about my cat, Haitai:

+What if he were a fighting game character?

+So, this tool is here to help visualize that idea.

-This tool takes the idea and flows.
-With a video of a cat (or multiple!), it identifies each cat and create a fighter profile, including the power, defense, a special move, and a catchphrase!
+With a video of a cat (or multiple!), it identifies each one and creates a fighter profile, including the power, defense, a special move, and a catchphrase!

-🐶 *Dog person?
-No worries — a new version is on the way!*
+🐶 *Dog person? — a new edition is on the way*

 ---